PersiaML/tutorials/src/inference/index.md

 | `storage` | dump incremental update packet to ceph or hdfs. |

-## 6. Manage dense model to torch serve
+## 6. Manage dense models on TorchServe

 A dense model can be managed by torchserve through its [management api].
 After generating the `.mar` file according to the above steps, its path can be sent to torchserve with [grpc client].